Advertiser Disclosure

 • Low Regular APR.
 Borrow loans carry a fixed APR that’s far lower than the typical low-APR credit card and significantly lower than home equity line of credit rates for well-qualified borrowers.
 Although it’s subject to change with prevailing interest rates, Borrow APRs are roughly in line with conventional 30-year mortgage APRs.

 • Flexible Loan Purpose.
-You can use your Borrow loan for pretty much anything: purchasing additional equities, funding a home remodeling or improvement project, consolidating or refinancing existing debt, supplementing your emergency fund.
+You can use your Borrow loan for pretty much anything: purchasing additional equities, funding a home remodeling or improvement project, consolidating or refinancing existing debt, or supplementing your emergency fund.
 But remember, borrowing against the value of equities held in your portfolio carries risks not presented by other forms of credit, such as magnifying stock market losses.

 • Flexible Repayment Schedule.
 M1 Borrow loans have flexible repayment terms — you can pay off your loan as quickly or deliberately as you wish, although you’ll pay less interest overall with prompt repayment, of course.